DESI BOOKS REVIEW GOALS

 - Avoid these and similar book review bingo words whenever possible. 🙏

-TIMING AND COMPENSATION
+TIMING, RIGHTS, AND COMPENSATION

 Please allow at least ONE business week for a response to a review pitch.
 Given limited resources, while all pitches will be read, only those accepted will be sent responses.
 Please do not send follow-ups as all pitches will definitely be read and considered, just not responded to.
 You can always pitch a different book.

 If a review is accepted, a contract will be sent for signatures, etc. It will be valid for two years in case you’d like to pitch more reviews during that period.
+It will also include information about how you will always own the copyright for your work but you are giving Desi Books first rights to publish it exclusively for a period of one year from the date of publication.
+After this, you are free to publish it anywhere you like with proper attribution as to where it first appeared.

 All reviews, once accepted, will go through an editorial process before publication.
 However, please proof-read for typos, grammar, punctuation, etc., before submitting.